Bjorn-Strom/FSS/public/documentation/BasicUsage.md

 ## Shorthands

 I don't like shorthands so I haven't included them.
 In general I feel they make CSS more complicated than it needs to be.
-However as this project creates CSS and interacts with it, it has to deal with some of its shortcoming, like shorthands.
+However as this project creates CSS and interacts with it, it has to deal with some of its shortcomings, like shorthands.

 Therefore the shorthands that are included are limited to ones where using `inherit`, `initial`, `unset` or `none` is natural.
 Like text-decoration.
-For example resetting `text-decoration` would be  really annoying without it - having to go through each property resetting it manually.
+For example resetting `text-decoration` would be **really** annoying without it - having to go through each property resetting it manually.

 However if shorthands is something you really want to use, you can use the custom escape hatch to write them up in string.
 The escape hatch is a function that takes two strings, a key and a value and attempts to make Css with it.
-For example if I want to set border with shorthand I can write:
+For example if you want to set border with shorthand you can write:

 ```fsharp
 fss [ Custom "border" "4mm ridge rgba(170, 50, 220, .6)"]